 As a School we believe that a focus on allowing our students to develop relationships and partnerships is critical in the success of our transitions, and a significant amount of work is undertaken to achieve positive outcomes.
 We undertake an extensive range of activities to assist our transitioning students.
 There is a strong belief that if we lay the foundations for this period of change correctly, then the smoother the process can be.
 It does pay off in the long term if we invest in the program at this early juncture.
 Below we will run through the process from familiarisation to integration and by the end of the process you’ll see how seamlessly new Senior School students become a part of the community.

-Our Heads of House met with new students and families before the start of the school year to allow them the opportunity to become familiar with their surroundings and ask questions about their new school.
+Firstly, our Heads of House meet with new students and families before the start of the school year to allow them the opportunity to become familiar with their surroundings and ask questions about their new school.
 We have placed significant time allocations in the first week of the school year for all students to spend time with their Mentors, as they develop plans and goals for the year ahead.
 Student buddies are allocated for our new students in older year groups, and our Year 7 students meet their teachers at a central location and are escorted to each lesson.
 This all comes off the back of a significant amount of communication, correspondence and guidance from our Enrolments Team, who have been the main link for families up until the school year begins.